hammoh7/Ethereum-Solidity/Notes/Blockchain_Fundamentals.md

 -	Examples – Ethereum, Solana, Uniswap (DeFi), NFTs, DApps, Ether (ETH)

-### Smart Contracts: -
+### Smart Contracts
 Smart contracts are computer programs that automatically execute predefined actions when certain conditions are met.
-They are immutable and distributed, running exactly as programmed without any possibility of downtime, fraud, or third-party interference.
+They are immutable and distributed, running exactly as programmed without any possibility of downtime, fraud, or third-party interference.<br>
 Benefits –
 - 	Trustless transactions - Smart contracts remove the need for intermediaries, reducing the trust required between parties.
 - 	Transparency – All transactions and contract terms are recorded on the blockchain, providing transparency and auditability.
 - 	Efficiency – Automated execution reduces the time and cost associated with traditional contract enforcement and administrative processes.
 - 	Security – Smart contracts are stored on blockchain, making them resistant to tampering and fraud.

 Common use cases –
 - 	Financial services – Automated payments, insurance claims and loan agreements.
 - 	Supply chain management – Tracking goods, verifying authenticity, and automating payments on delivery.